 Seasonal demand is a trend that tends to stay consistent from year to year.
 Logistics demand that depends on seasonal products can ensure planning for fluctuating seasonal demand shifts.
 This can create an accurate and specific forecast to ensure distribution on time before that season starts.

-2. Buyer Trend Analysis–
+Buyer Trend Analysis

 Market demand can vary depending on what is needed by consumers at that point in time and this happens without prior warning.
 Buyer trends are difficult to track and to meet the wavering demands of buyers, your logistics function needs to be flexible enough to cater to buyer-centric supply needs.

 Demand forecasting is needed especially since trends fluctuate every month.
 Logistics should be prepared to cater to exceptions in demand shifts and having an effective demand exception management strategy can help manufacturers react when an expected change in demand doesn’t occur or vice versa.

 This is called intuitive planning.
 Also, intuitive planning works as it can consider several factors that your SCMS cant track.
 Despite not being completely technical in nature, it can prove critical in certain industries and market conditions.

-Benefits of Logistics Forecasting:
+What are the Benefits of Logistics Forecasting?

-1. Reduced Operations Costs
+Reduced Operational Costs

 In the absence of strong forecasting models, logistics companies can end up with reduced profit margins due to unnecessary costs.
 Logistics fleets which operate at half or lower capacity, coupled with inefficient operations and maintenance can end up costing logistics companies more than they realize.

 A good dynamic pricing can help with stable ROI based on the current supply, demand and market status.
 Thos logistics companies who have control of their own data can successfully understand trends such as seasonality, weekly and monthly fluctuations and reflect them in price changes almost daily.

 Increased Employee Efficiency

 If logistics planners have all insights and timely data on hand, they can dedicate their productive hours on critical operations rather than wasting efforts on calculating and predicting where they need to locate their assets and check how full they are.

 Improved Resource Planning and Scalability

 Having a robust Logistics Management Software that is proficient in forecasting is the ideal choice for most organizations.
 With accurate forecasting, organizations can procure what is actually required and hence eliminate the possibilities of over or under stocking inventory.